crate/services-docs/docs/index.md

 # CrateDB Cloud

-CrateDB Cloud is a fully managed, petabyte-scale, and cost-effective analytics database that lets you run analytics over vast amounts of data in near real time, even with complex queries.
+CrateDB Cloud is a fully managed, terabyte-scale, and cost-effective analytics database that lets you run analytics over vast amounts of data in near real time, even with complex queries.

 It is an SQL database service for enterprise data warehouse workloads, that works across clouds and scales with your data.
-Use built-in ML/AI and BI for insights at scale, on top of a rich data model.

 :::::{grid}